DUNE/dune-justin/docs/security_model.md

 access token, identity token, and refresh token for that user, and extracts the users's eduPersonPrincipalName and DUNE wlcg.groups.

-The OAuth scopes requested from CILogon are currently: openid profile org.cilogon.userinfo wlcg.capabilityset:/duneana wlcg.groups:/dune wlcg.groups:/dune/production

 The access token and refresh token are saved in the justIN database, and the [justIN finder agent](agents.finder.md) refreshes the access token with OIDC calls to CILogon so it is immediately available to the [justIN allocator](services.allocator.md) without any latency.
 Refreshing continues as long as the user has an unexpired web or command line session.

 Users may view their current access token after logging in by clicking on the orange button with their username at the top right of any page and looking at the Your Access Token table.
+This also shows the OAuth scopes requested from CILogon.

 ## DUNE groups and Rucio scopes